An Arkansas teacher is charged in the killing of a couple who were hiking with their children

 Law enforcement hasn’t contacted Sand Springs Public Schools regarding the investigation, according to district spokesperson Lissa Chidester.

-“Our hearts are with the family and loved ones who have suffered this tragic loss,” Chidester said.

-McGann had not yet started his new job at Springdale Public Schools, said Jared Cleveland, the district superintendent.
+McGann had not yet started his new job in Arkansas at Springdale Public Schools, said Jared Cleveland, the district superintendent.
 He said the district could not provide more information, citing the investigation.

 “Our entire team extends our deepest condolences to the Brink family.
 Their children are especially in our thoughts and prayers,” Cleveland said.